Foundation Diet and Health

 The best perspective for your health

-Granulated sugar is the common form of white (refined) sugar made from sugar cane or sugar beet.
-See text for more information about forms and uses.
+Sugar or granulated sugar is the usual form of white (refined) sucrose from sugar cane or sugar beet.

 Water